syncfusion-content/xamarin-docs/Xamarin/Linear-Gauge/labels.md

 The scale label are customized by using `LabelFormat` and `Culture` properties of linear scale.

-`LabelFormat` property allows you to customize the scale labels format.
+`LabelFormat` property is used to change the format of labels by setting a formatting string on the `LabelFormat` property.
-`Culture` property is used to format the number group size and group separator of the value based on the respective culture.
+`Culture` property is used to format the group separator of the value based on the respective culture.

 {% tabs %}